revsys/vinnie/README.md

 ## Nonsemantic versioning

-Vinnie also supports not using [semver](https://semver.org/) by just using an incrementing integer (v1, v2, ... v47) if you with.
+Vinnie also supports not using [semver](https://semver.org/) by just using an incrementing integer (v1, v2, ... v47) if you wish.
 To do that you need to always pass in the option `--semver=False` and then the only incrementing command to use is bump.